Monitoring traffic volume in a petrol station with PLC Arduino

 Each time they detect a vehicle, the electromagnetic transducers send the data captured via radio to the receiver.
 The receiver is an OpenMote B module that receives data from all transducers installed in the area.
 OpenMote B modules work with Open Source 6TiSCG implementation.

-The OpenMote B receiver is connected to an Industrial Shields controller from the WiFi & Bluetooth LE family.
+The OpenMote B receiver is connected to a controller Arduino from the WiFi & Bluetooth LE family.
 The Industrial Shields PLC can log into the local network of the service area via WiFi using the Modbus TCP/IP protocol.

 The data is stored on the server and monitored with the use of Node-Red.
 The customer can access the data and visualize it according to the area, the desired time slot and even compare them with other days to facilitate the study of traffic.